hdvos/k_means_visualizer/README.md

 - Optimize for speed.
 - Use a proper way to calculate the distance between centroids.
 - Implement in matplotlib so it also works when bokeh is not installed.
+- Use a more clear color scheme.
+- Add parameters for the speed of the gif.

 ## Feedback